-We’re spending some time this summer exploring Alberta to find family-friendly attraction right here at home.
-I had never spent much time in Red Deer before and was pleased to find out that it is full of great things for families and only 90 minutes away!
+We’ve been exploring Alberta to find family-friendly attractions right here at home.
+I had never spent much time in Red Deer before and was pleased to find out that it is full of great things for families and is only 90 minutes away!
 Here are 10 great reasons to add Red Deer to your Summer bucket list this year.

 4200 Hwy 2 Red Deer, AB http://ashfm.ca/